edgelesssys/marblerun/docs/docs/building-services/occlum.md

 Running an Occlum app with MarbleRun requires some changes to its manifest.

 ## Requirements
 Set up an environment to create Occlum images.
 For an easy start, we recommend that you use either the official [Occlum Docker image](https://hub.docker.com/r/occlum/occlum) or use [our provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
-For a working DCAP remote attestation environment, we recommend [our cloud deployment guide](deployment/cloud.md).
+For a working DCAP remote attestation environment, we recommend [our cloud deployment guide](../deployment/cloud.md).

 To build your service, you can start with [Occlum's Introduction](https://github.com/occlum/occlum#introduction) to get your application up and running, and then come back here to adapt it for use with MarbleRun.

 ## Configuration
 ### Premain executable
-Add our pre-built [premain-libos](https://github.com/edgelesssys/marblerun/releases/download/latest/premain-libos) executable to your Occlum image, e.g., by copying it to `image/bin/premain-libos`.
+Add our pre-built [premain-libos](https://github.com/edgelesssys/marblerun/releases/latest/download/premain-libos) executable to your Occlum image, e.g., by copying it to `image/bin/premain-libos`.
 By default, Occlum restricts executable files to the `/bin` directory.
 If you placed the `premain-libos` binary to a different path, you need to adjust this setting accordingly.

 Finally, define the original entry point for your Occlum instance as the first `Argv` parameter for your Marble in MarbleRun's `manifest.json`.
-See [Defining a manifest](workflows/define-manifest.md) for more information on how to define the `Argv` parameters.
+See [Defining a manifest](../workflows/define-manifest.md) for more information on how to define the `Argv` parameters.
 This lets MarbleRun launch your application after it succeeded in authenticating with the Coordinator and provides entrypoint pinning similar to the one offered in `Occlum.json`.

 ### Environment variables
-The Marble needs to retrieve the MarbleRun specific configuration parameters via environment variables, as [described under Step 3 in "Adding a service"](workflows/add-service.md).
+The Marble needs to retrieve the MarbleRun specific configuration parameters via environment variables, as [described under Step 3 in "Adding a service."](../workflows/add-service.md)

 To pass environment variables to the enclave, Occlum requires them to be specified in the `env` section in `Occlum.json`.

 You can provide default (hardcoded) values under `default`, and you may also define them additionally as `untrusted` in case you want to allow changes to the Marble configuration after build time.

-For example, this configuration:
+For example, consider this configuration:
 ```javascript
 "env": {
     "default": [